void-sign/noesis-extend/README.md

 - **Build System**: Make 3.81 or newer
 - **Shell Environment**:
   - Bash (default): Required for the primary scripts
-  - Fish (alternative): Optional for using the fish_scripts directory
+  - Fish (alternative): Optional for using the fish shell scripts
 - **Development Tools**:
   - git (for cloning repositories)
   - pkg-config (for managing library flags)